-The Women's Educational Resource Center office, located in 106B Student Services/Classroom Building, is a clearinghouse of community and academic information for and about women.
-Programming on women's issues is planned each semester to bring more information and understanding to the campus.
+The Non-Traditional Student Center office, located in 106B Student Services/Classroom Building, serves as a resource for community and academic information for and about non-traditional male and female students (those over the age of 25).
+Programming on topics of interest to adult students is planned each semester to help students adjust to college.